Last Updated on May 22, 2022.

 Presonus StudioLive Series 3

-The StudioLive Series are the latest digital Presonus mixers and they range from 16 channels all the way up to 64.
+The StudioLive Series is the latest digital Presonus mixers and they range from 16 channels all the way up to 64.

 These mixers are capable of multitrack recording and also feature the DAW control mode, which turns the mixers into a control surface for your DAW.